Meet The Dwarfs

 This damaged yet still formidable Dwarf Planet brings life and death, change and transformation.
 I explain more in this e-newsletter piece written for the National Council for Geocosmic Research (NCGR), Pluto & Haumea.
 You need to know Haumea!
 HAUMEA EPHEMERIS

 2007 OR10 - Another of the really sizeable Dwarf Planets, OR10 is now believed to weigh-in at 1500 km, and so is now the fourth-largest trans-Neptunian Dwarf.
 This distant world, with one known moon and an orbit as eccentric and long as Eris's, is the largest body in our solar system to lack a permanent name.
-Someone who shall remain nameless himself, promised to name OR10, but that was in 2011.
-Yes, him.
+The discoverers are now Asking the public to vote on a name; vote before May 10, 2019, when the poll is closed.

 If you persure my "plog" articles, you'll see OR10 represented as a "weeping heart" icon, as the Big Softie appears in charts of those who tender great compassion and sensitivity toward others (positive aspects).
 Its dark side is to woefully lack any compassion (e.g., Norway massacre killer Anders Breivik has natal Sun-Mars-Merc stellium conjunct OR10), or to be hyper-sensitive (e.g., the anti-social actress Garbo, Sun sq.
 OR10, really disliked going out because of very sensitive hearing, and often wore earplugs).
 OR10 has its own chapter in More Plutos, complete with many examples.
-No online Ephemeris available
+2007 OR10 EPHEMERIS

 QUAOAR - Another big fella, estimated to be 1105-1115 km through the waist.
 Quaoar has one moon called Weywot.
 "Wait, what?"
 Yes, Weywot.
 "Wait, what???"